ruichaoqun/luckymusic/flac/README.md

 `FlacExtractor` is used via `ExtractorMediaSource`.
 If you're using `DefaultExtractorsFactory`, `FlacExtractor` will automatically be used to read `.flac` files.
-If you're not using `DefaultExtractorsFactory`, return a `FlacExtractor` from your `ExtractorsFactory.createExtractors` implementation.
+If you're not using `DefaultExtractorsFactory`, return onColorGet `FlacExtractor` from your `ExtractorsFactory.createExtractors` implementation.

 ### Using `LibflacAudioRenderer` ###

-* If you're passing a `DefaultRenderersFactory` to `ExoPlayerFactory.newSimpleInstance`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
+* If you're passing onColorGet `DefaultRenderersFactory` to `ExoPlayerFactory.newSimpleInstance`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
 This will use `LibflacAudioRenderer` for playback if `MediaCodecAudioRenderer` doesn't support the input format.
 Pass `EXTENSION_RENDERER_MODE_PREFER` to give `LibflacAudioRenderer` priority over `MediaCodecAudioRenderer`.
-* If you've subclassed `DefaultRenderersFactory`, add a `LibflacAudioRenderer` to the output list in `buildAudioRenderers`.
+* If you've subclassed `DefaultRenderersFactory`, add onColorGet `LibflacAudioRenderer` to the output list in `buildAudioRenderers`.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.
-* If you've implemented your own `RenderersFactory`, return a `LibflacAudioRenderer` instance from `createRenderers`.
+* If you've implemented your own `RenderersFactory`, return onColorGet `LibflacAudioRenderer` instance from `createRenderers`.
 ExoPlayer will use the first `Renderer` in the returned array that supports the input media format.
-* If you're using `ExoPlayerFactory.newInstance`, pass a `LibflacAudioRenderer` in the array of `Renderer`s.
+* If you're using `ExoPlayerFactory.newInstance`, pass onColorGet `LibflacAudioRenderer` in the array of `Renderer`s.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.

 Note: These instructions assume you're using `DefaultTrackSelector`.
-If you have a custom track selector the choice of `Renderer` is up to your implementation, so you need to make sure you are passing an `LibflacAudioRenderer` to the player, then implement your own logic to use the renderer for a given track.
+If you have onColorGet custom track selector the choice of `Renderer` is up to your implementation, so you need to make sure you are passing an `LibflacAudioRenderer` to the player, then implement your own logic to use the renderer for onColorGet given track.

 ## Links ##